James Nedeham: Royal works

 Nedeham's account for Windsor includes refreshing the Queen's privy chamber for Anne Boleyn in June 1533.
 The ceiling had been decorated with mirrors, possibly for Philippa of Hainault, and 115 looking glasses were scoured at a cost of 9 shillings and 5 pence.

 In 1534, Nedeham asked Thomas Cromwell for a larger budget for works at the Tower of London for a new gate and bridge and major repairs to the roof of the White Tower.
 In December 1534, he directed works at Greenwich Palace to make an artificial forest for the Lord of Misrule's boar hunt.

 In April 1538, Nedeham was granted leases from various former monastic properties including lands from the convent of St Mary Wymondley in Hertfordshire, and made Wymondley Priory his home.
 Nedeham rebuilt the Jewel House at the Tower of London, and in November 1538, he and colleagues Henry Johnson and Anthony Anthony advised Christopher Morris, the Master of the King's Ordnance, on the building of storehouse and workshops for artillery at the Tower.
 An account book for 1539 mentions a timber "standing" at Egham meadows, probably erected for deer hunting.

+He was included in the roll of New Year's Day gifts for 1540, receiving a silver gilt "cruse" or cup provided by the goldsmith Cornelis Hayes.

 James Nedeham died in 1544 and was buried at Little Wymondley.
 The monument was later destroyed, but a drawing shows a classical structure polychromed as marble with pillars and an architrave surmounted by obelisks.

 His own house in London in All Hallows Lombard Street parish was adjacent to an inn called the "White Hart of the Mystery or Art of the Fishmongers".
 He married Alice Goodere.
 His son John Nedeham was heir to his property.